Pewillia/fgpa-apgf/samples/help/en-CA.md

 The title of the exported graphic can be customized by entering a value.

-Check boxes are used to indicate if each of the export components is present or customizable. map component legend component map elements which are the north arrow and sidebar components. footnote to be added to the exported map as text timestamp component
+Check boxes are used to indicate if each of these export components is present or customizable.

++ Title - Enter the text value for the title of the exported graphic.

++ Map component - The map is included in the exported graphic.

++ Legend component - The legend is included in the exported graphic.

++ Map elements - The north arrow and sidebar components are included in the exported graphic.

++ Footnote - Enter a text footnote to be added to the exported map as text.

++ Timestamp component - The timestamp is included in the exported graphic.

 If customizable a dialog will appear with an image of the map, and an option to enter a map title if desired.